yuichi110/drawlib_docs/docs/docs/v0_1/_sources/manual/foundations/image/doc.rst.txt

 Both instances are passed to arg ``image``.
 Function ``image()`` will handle them correctly.

+Both instances are passed to the image argument, and image() handles them correctly.

-We use ``dutil.get_script_relative_path()`` for just getting correct file path.
+We utilize ``dutil_script.get_relative_path()`` to ensure correct file paths.
-Drawlib's function always use path **relative path from the script path**.
-However normal python code use path from entry point(where you start Python).
+Drawlib functions always interpret paths relative to the script's location.
+But PIL function doesn't.
-This utility function changes the python native path rule to drawlib's path rule.
+This utility function adjusts the path rule to match drawlib's conventions.

 .. figure:: image3.png
     :width: 500